canonical/operator/HACKING.md

 3. Run `GOBIN=/path/to/your/juju/_build/linux_amd64/bin:$GOBIN /path/to/your/juju bootstrap`
 4. Add a model and deploy your charm as normal

+### Regression testing against existing charms

+We rely on automation to [update charm pins](.github/actions/update-charm-pins/) of a bunch of charms that use the operator framework.
+The script can be run locally too.

 # Documentation

 In general, new functionality